Secure-Legion/.github/profile/README.md

 ### Can I really trust this?

 The code is open source.
 Get a security audit from a firm you trust.
-Run your own relays.
 Verify the cryptography.
 Don't trust—verify.

 ### Why should I use this instead of [X]?